Reviewing Vaxart Inc. (VXRT)'s and Morphic Holding Inc. (NASDAQ:MORF)'s results | New Business Observer

 |3.00

-Competitively Morphic Holding Inc. has an average price target of $32, with potential upside of 82.03%.
+Meanwhile, Morphic Holding Inc.’s average target price is $32, while its potential upside is 70.85%.

-Roughly 34.2% of Vaxart Inc. shares are owned by institutional investors while 49.9% of Morphic Holding Inc. are owned by institutional investors.
-3.2% are Vaxart Inc.’s share owned by insiders.
-Comparatively, 26.4% are Morphic Holding Inc.’s share owned by insiders.
+Institutional investors owned 34.2% of Vaxart Inc. shares and 49.9% of Morphic Holding Inc. shares.
+Vaxart Inc.’s share owned by insiders are 3.2%.
+Comparatively, insiders own roughly 26.4% of Morphic Holding Inc.’s shares.

 Performance